Christmas tree cultivation: Trees

-The best-selling species in the North American market are Scots pine, Douglas fir, noble fir, balsam fir, Fraser fir, Virginia pine, and eastern white pine, although other types of trees are also grown and sold.
-In Alabama, for example, types of trees grown for use as Christmas trees include eastern white pine, redcedar, Virginia pine, Leyland cypress, and Arizona cypress.
+The best-selling species in the North American market are Scots pine, Douglas Fir, Noble Fir, balsam fir, Fraser fir, Virginia pine, and eastern white pine, although other types of trees are also grown and sold.
+In Alabama, for example, types of trees grown for use as Christmas trees include eastern white pine, Red Cedar, Virginia pine, Leyland cypress, and Arizona cypress.

 In Florida, the sand pine and spruce pine are among the 20,000 grown in the state each year.

-In Great Britain, Nordmann fir is a popular species, largely due to its needle-holding qualities.
+In Great Britain, Nordmann fir is a popular species, largely due to its needle-retention qualities.
 Other popular trees in Britain are Norway spruce, Serbian spruce, and Scots pine, the last of which is slightly rarer; it has sharp needles that do not shed easily.

 In the U.S. Pacific Northwest, a major Christmas tree growing region, Douglas fir has always been the primary species grown.
 A full one-half of all trees produced in the Pacific Northwest are Douglas fir.
 Douglas firs typically take five to seven years before they are mature enough to sell as Christmas trees.
 Also common in the region are noble fir, a tree that commands a higher price than Douglas fir, and grand fir, which accounts for about 10% of the annual harvest in the Northwest.
 Other species collectively account for only 3–5% of the total Northwest harvest.

 In North America, Fraser fir, grown in the Appalachian Mountains of North Carolina, has been called the "Cadillac of Christmas Trees", as well as the "most popular and most valuable of Christmas tree species".
 In the Southern United States, Virginia pine is a popular Christmas tree species.
 In Canada, white pine, white spruce, Scots pine, blue spruce, and Fraser fir are commonly cultivated.
 In the province of Ontario, Scots pine has always dominated both the domestic and export markets.
 Other regions of the world also have different favorites of natural Christmas trees, and Christmas tree farms reflect these; In Europe, Norway spruce is popular.